gomtsyan/prize-draw/README.md

 # Prize-draw README

-### init
+### Info

-After installing the project, you need to insert the initial data using the console command.
+After migrating and installing the project, you need to insert the initial data using the console command.

   ```javascript